Here you will find everything you need to know to plan and safely enjoy your next Aquarium visit.

-- Timed entry tickets are required for Aquarium visitors, and must be reserved online in advance.
+- Timed entry tickets are required for Aquarium visitors and are available online.

 - Timed entry tickets can be secured in 30-minute blocks.
 To be admitted, guests must arrive within their scheduled time block.

-- Please note: The Tennessee Aquarium is located in the Eastern time zone.
+- The Tennessee Aquarium is located in the Eastern time zone.

 - Group size will be limited to no more than 8 guests.